Last Updated on May 24, 2021 by queenie mak

 For my 5-day Tokyo itinerary, I included some of the typical tourist attractions because if you are a first time visitor to Tokyo, you have to see what everyone is raving about.
 Plus, I included some off the beaten path places because they are another side of Tokyo that most people don’t see and should be highlighted.

-The way I came up with my Tokyo Itinerary is by planning each day around different neighbourhoods in Tokyo.
+The way I came up with my Tokyo travel Itinerary is by planning each day around different neighbourhoods in Tokyo.
 And I included highlights of each area in each section.
 The neighbourhoods are grouped in such a way that you will not waste a lot of time commuting from one place to another.

 I like efficiency and saving time.
 After all, spending 5 days in Tokyo is not a lot of time so you’ll have to plan ahead and maximize your time there.
 But you can save even more time by following my Tokyo 5 day itinerary instead of planning it yourself!